 You should feed them the same food as everyone else in the family, no special meals or anything like that.
 Or, not unless it is absolutely necessary, such as with children with sensory eating issues.

-I would let her make her own alternate dinner, something really easy to make (she’s 6 by the way).
+I would let her make her own alternate dinner, something really easy to make (she was 4).

 Turns out, it sometimes just requires a little (ok, a lot) of patience and not budging on what you’re making for a family meal to help your picky eater actually eat what’s on their plate.

 I can’t guarantee this will work for all picky eaters, but it’s worth a try!

 So, stop being a short order cook.
 Cook one meal for everyone, sit down and eat, and just let your picky eater eat what they will.